 - Get a good night’s sleep.
 I know, the idea of going to bed at 9PM on a Friday night doesn’t sound too appealing.
 Just trust me on this one.

 - Even if you don’t usually eat breakfast, eat breakfast on test day.
-Nothing too greasy or sugary, either.
+Nothing too greasy or sugary, though.
 You don’t want to get sick, and coming off a sugar rush will kill your energy level halfway through the test.
+Think protein.

 - Get to your test site early.
 Nothing amps up test anxiety more than the feeling you’ll be late.

 - As you’re waiting for the test to begin, focus on your breathing.
-In…out…in…out.
-It should help calm you down.
+Inhaling and exhaling to a count of four should help calm you down.

 Know That You Can Take It Again

-But here’s the thing, something I told students who performed well the first time they took the ACT or SAT: take it again.
-No matter what, you’ll feel more confident, more sure the second time you “go to war” with the ACT or SAT.
+I always advise that students take the exam again.
+No matter what, you’ll feel more confident, more sure the second time you approach the ACT or SAT.
 The questions will be different, but the test is still the same.
-You’ll likely do better, and it’s worth it no matter your goals after high school.
+You’ll likely do better, and it’s worth it no matter your goals are for after high school.

-Good luck everyone, and remember, we’ve all been there, even the proctor at the front of the room.
+Good luck, everyone!
+Remember, we’ve all been there—even the proctor at the front of the room.